kcarnold/cs344/content/units/13hcai/qa.md

 - RL usually works in environments that are much much simpler than the real world. e.g., the real world is richly multimodal.
 - RL is only as good as the function approximators it's learning.
 Even the state-of-the-art are far less rich and capable than human learning.
 - etc. And we haven't even started discussing consciousness, creativity, etc.

+## Interpretable AI

+### Why can we ever trust a model if we can't see how it's making its decisions?

+We trust human doctors routinely, even though, despite decades of effort by cognitive scientists, we have very limited knowledge about the process by which people make their decisions.

+### Is there always a trade-off between understandability and accuracy?

+**No**.

+- Interpretable models are easier to *debug*.
+- Interpretable models sometimes show us problems with the training data.
+- If the true, generalizable behavior is actually simple, an interpretable model may have better *inductive bias*.

+So why are we only learning about this now?
+Good question...

+### What's CART?

+The classic algorithm for learning decision trees.

+## Other

+### What's dropout?

+- Randomly setting some activations to 0.
+- Often helps models train by reducing overfitting (the model can't overly depend on one specific thing because that might get dropped out)

+### How do you get bitwise determinism?

+- Careful handling of random state (e.g., seed)
+- Carefully write algorithms so everything happens in a deterministic order
+- Carefully...